The Perfect 4 Days in Venice Itinerary

 The ticket for the Palace includes entry to Museo Archeologico Nazionale, Biblioteca Nazionale, and Museo Correr as well.
 It takes a couple of hours to tour around.

-🏨 Places to stay close to the Doges Palace
+🏨 Accommodations close to the Doges Palace

 Ponte di Rialto